With improved efficiency and flexibility, warehouse managers can meet evolving consumer expectations — and boost the bottom line.

 Visibility, control and confidence

-With Samsung Knox, agency IT admins managing the fleets of smartphones and tablets gain total visibility into where the devices are and what they are doing, and can push policy and configuration updates whenever circumstances demand.
+With Samsung Knox Suite, agency IT admins managing the fleets of smartphones and tablets gain total visibility into where the devices are and what they are doing, and can push policy and configuration updates whenever circumstances demand.

 As remote work becomes a more substantial part of agencies’ strategies, managing a growing population of devices could become burdensome, leading to increased risk, configuration errors and slow rollouts of devices and updates.
 Instead, Samsung Knox empowers IT administrators to simplify and reduce the effort needed to deploy and manage smartphones and tablets, optimizing the process to support a work-from-anywhere strategy for FY2021 and beyond.